and1hof/BattleGrid-Prototype/README.md

 4. Navigate grid, attacking and dodging.
 5. Redraw a new hand every 15 seconds, a max of 6 times.
 6. Win if AI hp reaches 0.
-7. Lose if your HP reaches 0, or you draw 6 times (no more cards in deck.)
+7. Lose if your HP reaches 0, or you draw 6 times (no more cards in deck).

 ### WHATS IMPLEMENTED
 - Player Controller